tyjhart/flowanalyzer/Install/README.md

 Additional Elasticsearch nodes will greatly increase performance and reliability in case of node failure.
 Having additional Elasticsearch nodes will also allow you to retain more days of flow data.

+# **Installation Steps**

-### Installation Steps
+1. Installation
   1. Clone the repo via Git
   2. Run the installation script
+2. Configure Kibana
+  1. Log in to Kibana
+  2. Configure the default index pattern
+  3. Set special Byte fields
+  4. Import Kibana Visualizations and Dashboards
 3. Point flow data at the installation

+## **Installation**

+### **Clone the Git repository**

 First, navigate to a directory you want to run this from, where you also have full read/write permissions: